solana-labs/solana/docs/src/proposals/transactions-v2.md

 #### Cleanup

-Once an address lookup table is no longer needed, it can be closed and have its rent balance reclaimed.
+Once an address lookup table is no longer needed, it can be deactivated and closed to have its rent balance reclaimed.
 Address lookup tables may not be recreated at the same address because each new lookup table must be initialized at an address derived from a recent slot.

+Address lookup tables can be deactivated at any time but can continue to be used by transactions until the deactivation slot is no longer present in the slot hashes sysvar.
+This cool-down period ensures that in-flight transactions cannot be censored and that address lookup tables cannot be closed and recreated for the same slot.

 #### Cost